yhy-2000/VideoDeepResearch/readme.md

 # 🎬 Video DeepResearch
 In this work, we challenge this common belief by introducing **VideoDeepResearch**, a novel agentic framework for long video understanding.
 Our approach relies solely on a text-only large reasoning model (LRM) combined with a modular multi-modal toolkit, including multimodal retrievers and visual perceivers, all of which are readily available in practice.
+Our results demonstrate that VideoDeepResearch achieves substantial improvements over existing MLLM baselines, surpassing the previous state-of-the-art by 9.6\%, 6.6\%, and 3.9\% on MLVU (test), LVBench, and LongVideoBench, respectively.
+These findings highlight the promise of agentic systems in overcoming key challenges in LVU problems.

 <p align="center">